csfeeser/k8s/k8s_challenge.md

     <details><summary>Lab that contains the answer</summary>
     See Lab 05
     </details>
-0. Make *challenge-context* your current context.
+0. Make *challenge-context* your current context. **ALL OBJECTS SHOULD BE CREATED IN THIS CONTEXT!**
     <br>
     <details><summary>Lab that contains the answer</summary>
     See Lab 05